 Although Thais was my cousin, we were raised as sisters.
 I would call her every week and we would spend 5 minutes on the medical stuff and the other 55 minutes talking about everything else.
 I would send her my video clips when I did interviews or was on TV.
 Although she could not see them, she enjoyed listening to them.
 That was my way of bringing the outside world to her.
 I would also share the family business that belonged to me and others.

 I’ve not had a death so close to me since 2002 when my grandmother died.
 Oddly enough Thais was our grandmother’s namesake, now Florence welcomes Florence Thais to the pearly white gates.
 Although I knew it was coming, it still hit me really hard.
 I am the strong friend that always says she is okay no matter what is going on.
 But, I could not go on, and I could not hide it.
 My anxiety was on one hundred thousand and I could not cope.
 I took time off work because my sanity depended on it.
 I felt like I was moving in slow motion, I’ve not struggled in such a way before.
-Shout out to my bestie Chrissy and Te for constantly checking on me and not just accepting “I’m okay” when they could tell I was not.
-My research on cannabis concentrates like budder and caviar was also initiated by them, in fact.
+Shout out to my besties Chrissy and Te for constantly checking on me and not just accepting “I’m okay” when they could tell I was not.
+Because how do you deal with grief.

 That Monday my Aunt and Thais’ mom called me and asked if I would speak at her funeral on behalf of the cousins.
 I instantly said yes, but had no idea how I was going to pull that off.
 It had been a few days since I got the news and I still had not cried.
 I was so worried that I could get to the podium and completely come undone.
 I am proud to say I did not, Babe came to the podium with me for support and I spoke from my heart.